 Volatility of Forex Trading Compared to Other Trading Assets

-Despite the US dollar experiencing a fall following its big rally in 2022, it still remained the most traded currency in 2023, contributing to a significant increase in Forex volatility in 2023.
-In a survey published by eToro, one of the biggest broker names in the Forex sector, for the Q1 of 2023, Forex trades surged to 19%, marking a significant year-to-year jump from 9% reported for Q1 of 2022.
+Despite the US dollar experiencing a fall following its big rally in 2022, it still remained the most traded currency in 2023.
+In a survey published by eToro, one of the biggest names in the forex sector, for the Q1 of 2023, forex trades surged to 19%, marking a significant year-to-year jump from 9% reported for Q1 of 2022.

-While Forex trades saw a great increase in volatility in Q1 2023, other assets were also serious contributors to the surge in investments for that period.
-According to eToro’s analysis, investments in commodities surged to 27%, marking an 11% growth from the previous year.
-Meanwhile, investors with foreign bonds gained to reach 17% (12% for Q1 2022) and those with alternative investments increased from 21% to 23%.
-Despite the great performance in other asset groups, however, in Q1 2023, one of the best performers was still the crypto market, remaining in its steady position with 29%.
+Forex trades saw a great increase in volatility in Q1 2023, but other assets were also serious contributors to the surge in investments for that period.
+According to eToro’s analysis, investments in commodities rose to 27%, marking an 11% growth from the previous year.
+Meanwhile, investors with foreign bonds reached 17% (12% for Q1 2022), and those with alternative investments increased from 21% to 23%.
+Despite the performance in other asset groups, in Q1 2023, one of the best performers was the cryptocurrency market, steady at 29% of total trades.

 eToro’s Percentage of Investors by Asset Type (Q1 2023)